SamuelGarrattIqa/helm_upgrade_logs/README.md

 Idea is to show logs of pods and events while doing a kubernetes helm install or upgrade.

+> This has only been tested on linux.
+More more would be needed to run script properly on Windows

 ## Installation

 Add this line to your application's Gemfile: